pytorch/tutorials/intermediate_source/dynamo_tutorial.rst

 Basic Usage
 ------------

-TorchDynamo/TorchInductor are included in PyTorch 2.0.
-Running TorchInductor on GPU requires Triton, which is ???
+TorchDynamo/TorchInductor are included in the latest PyTorch nightlies.
+Running TorchInductor on GPU requires Triton, which is included with the nightly binary.
+If Triton is still missing, try installing ``torchtriton`` via pip.

 .. code-block:: python